Type of a method #

 Terminology.
 The type (a.k.a. signature) of a method consists of:

 Notation.
-The type of a method is sometimes described analogously to the type of a mathematical function.
-For instance, consider the following Java method square:
+Method types are sometimes described analogously to the domain and codomain of a mathematical function.
+For instance, consider the following Java method

 in Java #